-Typical absence seizures (previously known as petit mal) are brief (seconds in duration) generalized epileptic seizures of abrupt onset and abrupt termination.
+Typical absences (previously known as petit mal) are brief (seconds in duration) generalized epileptic seizures of abrupt onset and abrupt termination.
 They have 2 essential components: (1) clinically, the impairment of consciousness (absence) and (2) EEG generalized 3 to 4 Hz (less than 2.5 Hz) spike-and-slow wave discharges.
 Typical absences are clusters of clinico-EEG manifestations that may be syndrome related.
 Absences may be the only type of seizures occurring in the patient, as in childhood absence epilepsy, or may be mild and nonpredominant, as in juvenile myoclonic epilepsy.
 Typical absences are fundamentally different and pharmacologically unique compared to any other type of seizures, which also makes their treatment different.
 Antiepileptic drugs effective for focal seizures may be deleterious for absence seizures.
-In this clinical summary, Dr. C P Panayiotopoulos, Consultant Emeritus in Clinical Neurophysiology and Epilepsy at St. Thomas’ Hospital in London, England, details developments in the pathophysiology, genetics, and pharmacological treatment of absence seizures and related epileptic syndromes.
+In this clinical article, Dr. C P Panayiotopoulos, Locum Consultant Neurologist in John Radcliffe Hospital, Oxford and Consultant Emeritus in Clinical Neurophysiology and Epilepsy at St. Thomas’ Hospital in London, England, details recent developments in the pathophysiology, genetics, and pharmacological treatment of absence seizures and related epileptic syndromes.